History Rhyming

 2. The Nazis not only closed the Bauhaus, they also established a strange, Neo-classicist architecture that was all Greek columns, and high ceilings.
 Not much space for poetic impressionism.↩︎

-3. The same is true for Francoist Spain, which froze the country into a permanently conservative state for close to 40 years, culminating in the explosive Movida following the transition.↩︎
+3. The same is true for Francoist Spain, which froze the country into a permanently conservative state for close to 40 years, culminating in the explosive Movida following the transition to democracy.↩︎

 Next: Intentionally Nasty